Publications

 This study examined the barriers and enablers of innovation in public schools in the Philippines.
 A participatory action research workshop was conducted with 31 school leaders, including regional directors, division superintendents, principals, school heads, and specialists from 10 regions in the Philippines.
 The workshop revealed the existence of innovations in academic programs and methodologies, student support programs, resources, and governance.

-NEW!
 Understanding Labor Market Outcomes of Graduates in the Informal Economy

 with the UP President Edgardo J. Angara Fellowship